graphql-nexus/nexus-plugin-prisma/README.md

 t.crud.updateMany<M>
 ```

 Allow clients to update multiple records of the respective Prisma model at once.
+Unlike [`update`](#update) nested relation-updating is not supported here.
 Clients get back a `BatchPayload` object letting them know the number of affected records, but not access to the fields of affected records.

 **Underlying Photon Function**